Ngnghm/ngnghm.github.io/_src/posts/1111-11-11-chapter-10-urbit.md

-However, unless great care is taken, using formal proofs and/or extensive testing, so that the semantics of the Nock code generated indeed implements the actual computations, while indeed being implemented by the underlying system, then at the least bug introduced or "shortcut" taken, the entire Nock VM becomes a _sham_.
+However, unless great care is taken, using formal proofs and/or extensive testing, so that the semantics of the Nock code generated indeed implements the actual computations, while indeed being implemented by the underlying system, then at the first bug introduced or "shortcut" taken, the entire Nock VM becomes a _sham_.

 Now, assuming Nock isn't a complete sham,